Industrial Applications of 3D Printing:

 In this guide, we’ll be exploring the current state of 3D printing across a range of industries, including how the technology is being used across sectors.
 Using real-life examples, we hope that this guide gives you an in-depth understanding of how 3D printing is being used to drive innovation and business growth.

 The aerospace and defence (A&D) industry is one of the earliest adopters of 3D printing, with the first use of the technology going back to 1989.
-Now, three decades later, A&D represents 12% of the $7 billion additive manufacturing market and heavily contributes to ongoing research efforts within the industry.
+Now, three decades later, A&D represents a 16.8% share of the $10.4 billion additive manufacturing market and heavily contributes to ongoing research efforts within the industry.

 The advancement of AM within A&D is in large part driven by key industry players, including GE, Airbus, Boeing, Safran and GKN.
 These companies and others have identified the value proposition 3D printing brings to: